Dental Implants Presentation

 After implants are placed within your jawbone, the surrounding bone is alllowed to gradually bond with the implant.
 This takes three to six months following surgery.
 You should be able to wear a temporary prosthesis and eat a soft diet during this time.
 After the implant has bonded to the jawbone, the restorative phase may begin.
 The entire procedure usually takes four to eight months.
 Most patients experience minimal disruption in their daily life.

-Dr. Engel performs outpatient implant surgery in his office with a variety of anesthetic options.
+Dr. Matton performs outpatient implant surgery in his office with a variety of anesthetic options.
 Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need more extensive bone grafting.

-Using the most recent advances in dental implant technology, Dr. Engel is able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Matton is able to place single stage implants.
 Many implants are placed using this single stage technique.
 These implants do not require a second procedure to uncover them, but do require a minimum of 3 months of healing time before artificial teeth are placed.
 Some implants are also placed using the more traditional 2-stage technique.
 These implants require a second minor procedure to uncover them.
 Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants at one visit.
 Then your restorative dentist can fabricate a temporary crown later that same day!

 Implants are a team effort between an oral and maxillofacial surgeon and your restorative dentist.
-Dr. Engel will work closely with your restorative dentist before and after your surgery.
-After Dr. Engel performs the initial tooth extraction(s), implant placement, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+Dr. Matton will work closely with your restorative dentist before and after your surgery.
+After Dr. Matton performs the initial tooth extraction(s), implant placement, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 What Types Of Prosthesis Are Available?